 - Disinhibition - A reduction in fear by observing a model's behavior go unpunished in a feared activity.

 - Facilitation - A model elicits from an observer a response that has already been learned.

 - Creativity - Observing several models performing and then adapting a combination of characteristics or styles.

-7. Provide feedback.
-Show correctness of the learner's response, analyze learner's behavior.
-This can be a test, quiz, or verbal comments.
-The feedback needs to be specific, not, "you are doing a good job" Tell them "why" they are doing a good job or provide specific guidance.
+7. Provide feedback: This can be a test, quiz, or verbal comments.
+The feedback needs to be specific, not, “you are doing a good job.”
+Tell them why they are doing a good job and/or provide specific guidance.

-8. Assess performance.
-Test to determine if the lesson has been learned.
-Can also give general progress information
+8. Assess performance: Test to determine if the lesson has been learned and provide general progress information.

 The Army Research Institute on Behavioral & Social Sciences completed a meta-analysis of the effects of over-learning — additional training for the learner that occurs after the learner has reached proficiency on the task.

 The results of the analysis indicate that over-learning produces reliably better retention of the skill than just training to proficiency.
 Even after thousands of practice trials, over-learning produces reliably better retention of the skill than just training to proficiency.
 Apparently, when considering the amount of practice - no amount is ever too much, especially for fundamental skills. — Zipperer, Klein, Fitzgerald, Kinnison, Graham, (2003)

 Bandura, A. (1997).
 Social Learning Theory.
 Englewood Cliffs, NJ: Prentice Hall.